Medically Reviewed by: Susan Hogan RN, RM, MSc

 7.

 This Chicco Soft Ergonomic Silicone Dummy is created by paediatricians and approved by orthodontists.
-Made from one single piece of silicone, it’s designed to fit correctly within the mouth and not affect developing teeth.
+Made from one single piece of silicone, it’s designed to fit correctly within the mouth and not affect developing teeth making it a natural fit for babies.

 It has a super soft teat, too, to provide your baby with as much comfort as possible, even when they're asleep.
-BPA free and coming in funky colours, these dummies are a great option.
+BPA free and coming in some nice colours, these dummies are a great option.
+They're also hard to chew through so if your little one is teething, they won't be able to get through this one.

 One happy reviewer commented, "Really nice colours, and they're also great for my child's teeth.
 Love Chicco pacifiers!"
 However, a couple of reviews said the colours faded with the amount of sterilising.